 Adults, Older Adults, Young persons, Organisations.
 I welcome diversity and make no discrimination whatsoever.

 How I deliver therapy

-Short-term face-to-face work, Long-term face-to-face work, Telephone counselling, Time-limited, Group facilitation.
+Short-term face-to-face work, Long-term face-to-face work, Group facilitation.
+Telephone and video counselling.